SAP/spartacus-docs/_pages/install/schematics.md

 Before using Spartacus schematics, ensure that the following requirements are met:

-- Your Angular CLI is on version 9.1 or higher
+- Your Angular CLI is on version 9.1 or higher, < 10.0.
-- Your application is using Angular 9 or higher
+- Your application is using Angular 9 or higher, < 10.0.
 - Your Node version is less than or equal to version 13.

 ## Adding Spartacus Libraries to Your Angular Project